JulietteB-cri/CRI-ENDLESS_team/README.md

 2/12/2020: release of the introductory survey DONE

-13/12/2020: participation to the introductory survey are closed
+13/12/2020: participation to the introductory survey are closed  DONE

-14/12/2020: release of the 1st weekly survey
+14/12/2020: release of the 1st weekly survey  DONE

-21/12/2020: release of the 2nd weekly survey
+21/12/2020: release of the 2nd weekly survey DONE

 28/12/2020: release of the 3rd weekly survey